-To turn the system off:
+To turn off the system:

 - 1. Close all applications to stop the I/O access to the system. - 2.
 Flush the cache to clear the DRAM data.
-If the DRAM contains cached data, the Cache\Dirty LED lights up in amber. - Flush all cached data using the controller's shutdown function to prepare the RAID system for a safe power shutdown.
-Refer to your PAC Management Software manual for details. - 4.
-Once the cache is flushed, switch the system off.
+If the DRAM contains cached data, the Cache Dirty LED lights up in amber. - 3.
+Flush all cached data using the controller's shutdown function to prepare the RAID system for a safe power shutdown.
+Refer to the PAC Management Software manual for details. - 4.
+Once the cache is flushed, switch off the system.